International Cultural Service Program (ICSP)

 View the ICSP Brochure

 New and continuing international students may apply for the International Cultural Service Program (ICSP).
-Selected ICSP students receive a partial tuition-waiver scholarship.
-The ICSP scholarship is renewable each year to completion of a UO degree, provided the student follows the requirements of the ICSP program.
-ICSP students agree to complete 66-80 hours per year of cultural service as required by the program.
-Cultural service can include speaking or giving demonstrations to schools or community groups about the heritage and culture of your country or participating in international events on campus.
+Selected ICSP students are granted a partial tuition-waiver scholarship that is renewable annually until the completion of a UO degree, contingent upon fulfilling ICSP program requirements.
+Participants commit to completing 66-80 hours of cultural service per year, which may involve speaking or demonstrating aspects of their country's heritage and culture to schools or community groups, or engaging in international campus events.

 Application Deadline: February 16, 2024 at 4:00pm (PST)